SAGAR-CHANDOLIA/SQL-project-2/README.md

-# Invoice Sales SQL Analysis
+# Music Store Sales SQL Analysis

 ## Project Overview
 This project analyzes an invoice dataset using SQL to extract meaningful business insights.
 The goal is to identify the best customers, top-performing locations, popular music genres, and revenue trends.
 By leveraging SQL queries, we provide actionable recommendations to improve business performance.